Auguste Jordan: Playing career

 Born in Austria as August Jordan, he moved to France in 1933 and became French in 1938.
-His integration to France national football team during World War II was highly discussed because he was not a born and bred French, moreover an Austrian.
-However, Jordan was always fully dedicated and proud to wear the blue shirt of France.
+His integration to France national team during World War II was highly discussed because he was not a born and bred French, moreover an Austrian.
 He was a participant for them at the 1938 FIFA World Cup.
 This integration caused him to be jailed by the Wehrmacht during the war.
-In France, he was nicknamed Gusti and the baby from Linz.
+In France, he was nicknamed "Gusti" and "the baby from Linz".